 - government action which may be inconsistent with an investor’s expectations does not constitute a breach of the minimum standard of treatment obligation, even if it results in loss or damage to the investment.

-The ISDS mechanism in the TPP-11 also includes procedural safeguards to enhance the arbitration process.
+The ISDS mechanism in PAFTA also includes procedural safeguards to enhance the arbitration process.
 These include:

 - a requirement that hearings will be open to the public, and that documents filed in the arbitration, as well as the tribunal’s decision, will be made public;

-- a right for any TPP-11 Party that is not involved in an ISDS case to make oral and written submissions;
+- a right for the Party that is not involved in an ISDS case to make oral and written submissions;

 - the ability to permit submissions from interested individuals, including from civil society and non‑governmental organisations;